joffreybesos/d2r-mapview/README.md

 **Other notes**

-- Press Ctrl+H to see help in game, including a map legend
+- Press `Ctrl+H` to see help in game, including a map legend
+- Press `/` (the one next to your shift key) to switch map to centered mode.
-- You can exit the maphack with Shift+F10
+- You can exit the maphack with `Shift+F10`
 - You can also right click the icon in the system tray.
 - This MH will automatically exit when you exit D2R.
-- Please ignore the message at the top, it's to alert anyone who may have been scammed.

 ## Discord